FLC-QU-hep/CaloClouds-3/README.md

 - Remove the existing symbolic link with `rm configs.py`
 - Link your config `ln -s config_varients/my_funky_new_config_name.py configs.py`

+Then, if you are training the CaloClouds model family, you need to train two (or three) models; the teacher diffusion model (and optionally the distilled student model) and also the Shower Flow model.
 The teacher model is trained using [`scripts/main.py`](./scripts/main.py), and the student model is trained with [`scripts/cd.py`](./scripts/cd.py).
 It should be called as a script, like; `python3 script/main.py`.

-The Shower Flow (to predict energy and hist per layer) is trained via the notebook [`scripts/ShowerFlow.ipynb`](./scripts/ShowerFlow.ipynb).
+The Shower Flow (to predict energy and hist per layer) is trained via the script [`scripts/ShowerFlow.py`](./scripts/ShowerFlow.py).
-It will work in a jupyter notebook.
+If you like jupyter notebooks, you can also use [`scripts/ShowerFlow.ipynb`](./scripts/ShowerFlow.ipynb), which does basically the same thing
+(however, if the notebook doesn't work, look at the script, because the script is in the unit tests, whereas the notebook is not).

 The polynomial fits for the occupancy calculations are performed in [`scripts/occupancy_scale.ipynb`](./scripts/occupancy_scale.ipynb).

 An outline of the sampling process for both CaloClouds II and CaloClouds II (CM) can be found in [`pointcloud/evaluation/generate.py`](./pointcloud/evaluation/generate.py).

-The timing of the models is benchmarked with [`scripts/timing.py`](./scripts/timing.py), also called as a script.

 ---